 Is there a gift shop or store?
 Yes, the Museum Store carries books, DVDs, clothing, and wonderful Seminole and other Native American hand-crafted items.
 Check out our online store here!

 Is there gas and/or food nearby?
-On the Big Cypress Reservation there is a gas station, however it is currently not in service.
-There are a few local eateries such as Big Cypress Landing, Sweet Tooth and The Swamp Water Cafe.
+On the Big Cypress Reservation there is one gas station located about 1 mile from the Museum.
+There are also a few local eateries such as Big Cypress Landing, Sweet Tooth, and The Swamp Water Cafe.

 How long does it take to see all the Ah-Tah-Thi-Ki Seminole Indian Museum exhibits?
 We recommend allowing at least 2 hours to fully experience the Museum and boardwalk.

 How long is the boardwalk?
 Is there any seating along the boardwalk?
 The boardwalk is just over a mile long and there are seating areas about every 1/8 of a mile.

 Are the Museum and boardwalk handicapped accessible?
 Yes, we are handicap accessible and wheelchairs are available.

 How often do the exhibits change?
 On average exhibits in the rotating gallery space change every 4-12 months.
 Please check out Exhibits page for more details.

 Are there educational or cultural programs available?
 Yes, our Education and Outreach programs offer events and activities.
 Please click here for more details.

 Is there Membership?
 How do I join?
 Yes, we have an active membership campaign.
 We ivnite you to join by clicking here or calling 877.902.1113.

 What other museum affiliations does Ah-Tah-Thi-Ki have?
 Our museum is affiliated with the American Alliance of Museums, the Smithsonian and the Florida Association of Museums.

 How do I pronounce Ah-Tah-Thi-Ki and what does it mean?
 Technical and accurate pronunciation of the word is perhaps best left to the speakers of the language.
 But half the fun is in trying to get it right!
 As with any language, it can be pronounced differently depending on who is speaking.
 We don't discriminate if it isn't perfect!
 And it loosely translates into "a place to learn, a place to remember."